na-na-hi/renget/archive/ChrPrompt.md

 >**Booker**: Depends.
 I was lucky enough to be turned into an evolved Pokemon from the beginning (hard to believe I’m fully evolved when I’m this small though).
 But hypothetically, if I woke up as an unevolved Pokemon, and I preferred that species’ evolved form more than the base form, I would try to evolve.
 It would feel weird to transform for a second time, sure, but being able to “upgrade” to a better body would be worth it.
 >**Carrot**: ... i- kinda did already, but sure, i would evolve again in a hearbeat
 >**Gus**: It depends.
 Dewott is a straight upgrade from Oshawott - taller, TWO SCALCHOPS, etc. Plus I'd love to know what evolving feels like, I bet it's weird.
 But what if evolving "locks you in" here and prevents you from being able to go home at all?
 I don't know if I should risk it.
+>**Phanpy**: I don't see the point.
+The giant tusks also look like they'd get in the way.
+There'd also be the endless comments from Cyndaquil and my ass getting bigger...
+>**Torchic**: In a heartbeat.
+I wouldn't quite have hands, but three claws and arms are better than the wings I'm stuck with currently.
+>**Cyndaquil**: I don't know.
+I could see the benefits in having a larger tool to work with, but sometimes I wonder if the only reason I get away with all of my flirting is because some Pokemon aren't sure how old I am.

 Natives, whats your favorite food from the Pokemon World?
 >**Sneasel**: Tropical fruit!
 I can’t get enough of that stuff... even though I’m a meat-eater.
 See, we didn’t have anything tropical back home on the Island, obviously, cuz it was all cold and frozen there.
 So it’s new and exciting, y’know?
 That’s why I like it.